 Local Recycling Drive for the Environment

-The C.L.O.P.E. project (Collecte Locale Organisée Pour l’Environnement) is pleased to invite you to a community walk taking place thisSunday, April 14, at 2:00 p.m., starting at the Charles de Gaulle Esplanade in Montpellier.
+The C.L.O.P.E.
+(Collecte Locale Organisée Pour l’Environnement) project is pleased to invite you to a community walk taking place thisSunday, April 14, at 2:00 p.m., starting at the Charles de Gaulle Esplanade in Montpellier.

 This project was conceived by six third-year political science undergraduates.
-The primary goal of the project was to raise awareness among faculty and students at the Faculty of Law and Political Science in Montpellier regarding the issue of cigarette butt recycling.
+The primary goal of the project was to raise awareness among faculty and students at the Faculty of Law and Political Science in Montpellier about the issue of cigarette butt recycling.

 The C.L.O.P.E. project is becoming a nonprofit organization and aims to put an end to cigarette butts being littered throughout the city of Montpellier, which inevitably end up in the sewers, waterways, and our green spaces.